 Tim Bray – founder of the organisation and Artistic Director.
 Tim was awarded a Queen’s Service Medal for services to children and theatre in the Queen’s Birthday Honours 2017.

 The Administration Team

-Artistic Director, Tim Bray
+Artistic Director, Tim Bray, QSM

 Tim Bray, an Auckland actor/playwright/producer who has been creating his own style of theatre productions in New Zealand for more than twenty-five years.
 Tim founded The Central Theatre (now trading as Tim Bray Productions) in 1991.